pizour/crawler/README.md

 4. At peak time, the HW/OS resource were reaching its limits: Network 30Mbps, TCP conns 200, mem/cpu intermittenly close to 100percent

 ### Lessons learned:
-1. HW/OS resource are a hard limit
+1. HW/OS resources are a hard limit
 2. Python asyncio library can be explored a deeper to tune the script behavior
 3. The script execution may trigger some IPS pattern and be dropped as malicious